-Being an un-diagnosed introvert at the time, sharing such small quarters all day every day was my greatest challenge.
+JR: Being an undiagnosed introvert at the time, sharing such small quarters all day every day was my greatest challenge.
 I had to learn to shift my attention from the deck of the boat, to the expansiveness of my surroundings to help alleviate those feelings of confinement.
 It is easy to lose sight of the grander picture when you choose to only focus on your discomfort.

-Did you feel like you grew from this experience?
+Q: Did you feel like you grew from this experience?
 How have you evolved?

-I grew immensely.
+JR: I grew immensely.
 I was able to thrive with the support of my crew in an absolutely foreign context.
-I became more aware of the of how positively being and living in such close relation to natural environments impacts me.
+I became more aware of how positively being and living in such close relation to natural environments impacts me.

-One of the most valuable aspects of the students Outward bound program is exposure.
+One of the most valuable aspects of the students’ Outward Bound program is exposure.
 The experience is curated in a way that offers multiple opportunities to see your world anew.
 There are perspective shifts.
-Subtle like recognizing the smell of rain in the distance or grand like conquering personal fears.
+Subtle, like recognizing the smell of rain in the distance or grand, like conquering personal fears.
 These exposures provide contrast and ultimately increase personal awareness.
 Awareness often emerges as compassion.
 Exposure creates compassion.
 You cannot value what does not exist.
-By facilitating this exchange Outward Bound supports the growth of a personal value system that is informed by earth elements and guided by compassion.
+By facilitating this exchange, Outward Bound supports the growth of a personal value system that is informed by earth elements and guided by compassion.